What Can a Miami Business Lawyer Do For A Small Business?

 Perhaps the most important counsel an attorney provides is guidance on how to form the business itself.
 Lawyers can explain the differences between corporations, limited liability companies, partnerships, sole proprietorships, and even for-profit versus nonprofit entities.
 Each type of business has its pros and cons, so what may work for one business may not work for another.

 It requires significant leg work to create any business under state law.
 For instance, to create a limited liability company, you must submit an Articles of Organization, name a registered agent, and pay the Secretary of State the appropriate fees.
 An Articles of Organization document explains the purpose of the business and how the organization is run (is it “member-managed” or “manager-managed, how are critical decisions made, etc.).
 A registered agent is a person that is responsible for receiving important paperwork such as subpoenas and other legal documents.

 Protection from Scams and Fraud

-Not only do you need an attorney to help structure your business and meet legal obligation, but an attorney can protect you and your entity from other.
+Not only do you need an attorney to help structure your business and meet legal obligations, but a business lawyer can protect you and your entity from others.
 As the Florida Secretary of State, which administers business filings for the Florida state government, notes on its website: Scams against unsuspecting business owners are common.
 Consider two recent scams profiled by state officials in: